 Most handheld light techniques with a pistol become clumsy and clunky with a light using a side-mounted switch.
 You can only imagine how treacherous this operation could become if you have a light with some oddball arrangement like a twist-turn-on bezel or something!
 Any light used for defense must be able to be activated easily and instantly with only one hand.

 Your other considerations for switching entail what the light does when it is depressed.
-Sounds stupid simple, huh?
+Sounds pretty simple, huh?
 Well, it would be if we were just in an “on and off” world, but we aren’t.
 Modern lights damn near have more functions than a home computer!

 Many lights have multiple output modes (high, medium, low) dimmer functions, alternate color LEDs, strobe, SOS modes, and all kinds of other options.